 Packing for Copenhagen in the winter is a test in how many layers you can add to your body while still being able to move.

-Especially if you’re used to warmer climates (hello, Floridian over here), wooley socks and comfortable costs are going to be your best friends.
+Especially if you’re used to warmer climates (hello, Floridian over here), wooley socks and comfortable coats are going to be your best friends.

 When wandering around the city for ages, it’s important to keep your feet warm and dry.
 One of the first steps (ha…get it) to staying dry and comfortable in Copenhagen in winter is to have warm and dry socks.